 9. Renfro Valley Entertainment Center, Kentucky

 Considered Kentucky’s Country Music Capital, it’s a title well deserved.
 Visitors can expect to hear classic country, Southern gospel and mountain bluegrass music performed at two theaters.
-The 2016 Headliner Series brings top-name country performers almost every weekend.
-Christmas in the Valley is not to be missed.

 10. Eureka Springs, Arkansas